biaslab/ForneyLab.jl/docs/src/user-guide.md

 eval(algorithm_expr)
 ```

 At this point a new function named `step!` becomes available in the current scope.
-This function contains a message-passing algorithm that infers `m1` and `m2` given one or more `y` observations.
+This function contains a message-passing algorithm that infers both `m1` and `m2` given one or more `y` observations.
 In the section [Executing an algorithm](@ref) we will see how this function is used.

 ### Variational message passing
 Variational message passing (VMP) algorithms are generated much in the same way as the belief propagation algorithm we saw in the previous section.
 There is a major difference though: for VMP algorithm generation we need to define the factorization properties of our approximate distribution.
 A common approach is to assume that all random variables of the model factorize with respect to each other.
 This is known as the *mean field* assumption.
 In ForneyLab, the specification of such factorization properties is defined using the `RecognitionFactorization` composite type.
 Let's take a look at a simple example to see how it is used.
-In this model we want to learn the mean and variance of a Gaussian distribution.
+In this model we want to learn the mean and variance of a Gaussian distribution, where the former is modelled with a Gaussian distribution and the latter with a Gamma.
 ```@example 1
 g = FactorGraph() # create a new factor graph
 @RV m ~ GaussianMeanVariance(0, 10)